bateskevin/PSAtlas/docs/Students.md

 ```

 ## Start a lesson

+Important: The powershell console you start your lesson from should have administrative privileges.

 Once you found a lesson you can start a lesson with the following code:
 ```